Maddy Osborne: Departure

 Maddy departed the show on 31 May 2016.
 A fight erupts between Andy Barrett and Wayne "Tank" Snelgrove (Reece Milne) behind a caravan at the Caravan Park, knocking over a gas canister and exposing live wires during a hospital fundraiser.
 The guests are unaware of the tragedy that awaits them when suddenly one of the caravans explodes putting many lives in danger.
 Oscar MacGuire is killed instantly, Hannah Wilson (Cassie Howarth) dies later following a head injury, while Maddy's left arm is trapped under some of the debris.
 New doctor Tori Morgan (Penny McNamee), also a guest at the fundraiser, is on hand to aid the victims.
-At the hospital, while Maddy is awaiting her X-ray results, the pain in her arm increases and a concerned Tori informs her that the tissues in her arm have died and the only way to save her live is to amputate her arm.
+At the hospital, while Maddy is awaiting her X-ray results, the pain in her arm increases and a concerned Tori informs her that the tissues in her arm have died and the only way to save her life is to amputate her arm.
 Following the surgery, Maddy breaks up with Matt as she thinks that he will no longer love her due to her disability, but he tries to convince her that he intends to stick by her.
 Maddy unsuspectingly slips out of the hospital just as her mother, Tanya arrives in the bay.
 With everyone frantic for Maddy's safety, Tanya lashes out at Roo, blaming her for the accident.
 Tori announces that Maddy has contracted an MRSA infection and that her life is in danger if she doesn't receive treatment in time.
 She is soon located to the local motel and following some recovery, she and Matt decided to continue their relationship.
 While Tanya tries to convince Maddy to return to the city with her so that she can rehabilitate herself, it is discovered that Roo may have been at fault for the explosion as safety checks where not carried out prior to the fundraiser and Tanya proceeds to sue Roo.
 Maddy soon talks Tanya out of carrying out the any proceedings against Roo, nor does she blame Roo for what has happened to her.
 Maddy announces that she will be leaving Summer Bay as she intends to travel the world and live life to the full.
-Matt becomes undecided whether or not he wants to go, but eventually agrees so that he can be with Maddy.
+Matt becomes undecided as to whether or not he wants to go, but eventually agrees so that he can be with Maddy.
 Knowing deep down that she doesn't want to take Matt away from the place he loves, she packs up and leaves Summer Bay in the middle of the night while Matt is asleep, and return with Tanya to the city.